-“The difference with Netflix is you’re then interacting with that and you need the image on the TV to respond to that in less than 50 milliseconds, which is the time we can perceive a lag between input and response.
+“The difference with Netflix is, you’re then interacting with that and you need the image on the TV to respond to that in less than 50 milliseconds, the time we can perceive a lag between input and response.
 That’s the trick.

 “Regarding the streaming and subscription model I can’t afford to put my game in a £7.99 a month bundle because out of that £7.99 I am going to get a fraction of that”

 “These companies have been hamstrung by having pretty poor selections of games.
 This is down to the publishers saying I don’t want you to make my brand-new game look rubbish.
 It’s great you might be able to play this on your TV rather than on an expensive console, but if it looks absolutely rubbish and plays dreadfully, all I am going to do is annoy potential future buyers.”

 Ten years down the line and with the considerable resources of the world’s leading tech companies behind it, cloud gaming is now fundamentally technologically viable.

 As long as gamers are within a relatively close proximity to a server which is actually running the game, they’ll be able to stream complex games without noticeable lag.
 In the race to launch the first mainstream cloud gaming service, this gives companies with a more widespread infrastructure like Amazon or Verizon a significant advantage.

 However, Green Man Gaming’s chief executive Paul Sulyok argues that despite seamless cloud gaming now being possible, it is not yet financially viable.

 “From a technology perspective the ability to stream a video stream down from the cloud is around, the ability to do that in an economic manor is not,” Sulyok said.